Memory (2023 film): Plot

 Anna secretly gets acquainted with Sylvia and Olivia's mother, Samantha, as Sylvia always had insisted they never contact her.

 At Olivia's home, Sylvia is confronted by Samantha in front of Saul and Anna.
 Sylvia is scolded by her mother for dating a man with mental health issues and keeping Anna away from her.
 After she accuses Sylvia of lying about her assault in high school, Sylvia laments she was also sexually assaulted by her late father before that and Samantha's refusal to believe her is what drove her away.
 Olivia admits she remembers their father taking Sylvia into his room multiple times when they were children.
-When the younger Olivia asked Samantha about it, she was accused of lying too and slapped.
+When the younger Olivia asked Samantha about it, Olivia too was accused of lying too and slapped.

 Retraumatized, Sylvia secludes herself at home as Saul cares for her.
 Olivia tries to see Sylvia, but is turned away by Anna who asks why she never confirmed Sylvia's abuse by their dad until now.
 Olivia says she was just a child and never sure if she could trust what she saw.

 Sylvia returns to her daily routines with Saul's help.
 One night, Saul returns from the bathroom but gets confused about which bedroom door is Sylvia's and which is Anna's, so he decides to sit in the hallway.
 The next day, while alone, Saul falls from Sylvia's balcony and is hospitalized.
 Sylvia attempts to visit Saul but is stopped by Isaac.

 Sylvia attempts to call Saul several times and leaves messages he doesn't respond to.
 Anna visits Saul's home and sees he has a full-time nurse.
 He was unable to contact Sylvia because Isaac confiscated his phone and forbade him from leaving the house.
 Anna convinces Saul to sneak out with her and leads him back to Sylvia who embraces him.